Nyhavn 9: 18th century

 The property was later owned by sailmaker Andreas Pedersen Sangaard (died 1757).
 His brother Ole Pedersen Sangaard (died 1759) was a sailmaker at No. 24 (now Nyhavn 45).Andreas Pedersen Sangaard was married to Christine Olsdatter Baasted.

 The property was again listed as No. 5 in the new cadastre of 1756.
-It belonged to Jens Larsen, a merchant specializing in trade in Iceland.
+It belonged to Jens Larsen, a merchant specializing in trade with Iceland.

 At the time of the 1787 census, No. 5 was home to three households.
 Rasmus Eschildsen, a skipper, resided in the building with his wife Anna Holmsdatter, their three sons (aged 11 to 18, all of them sailors), a maid and two lodgers.
 Otto Diederich Hansen, a clerk working for the Class-Lottery, resided in the building with his wife Agnete Rasmus Datter, their 11-year-old daughter Gyde Kirstine, a maid and three lodgers.
 Johannes Olsen Holm, a ship carpenter, resided in the building with his wife Anna Maria, a 19-year-old daughter from the wife's first marriage, a maid and a lodger.